bmartin5692/bumper/README.md

 - An Ecovacs wifi-enabled robot
 - A computer on your local network to run the Bumper server
-- Python 3.7 and pipenv
+- Python 3.7 and pipenv OR Docker
 - A network router that has functionality for overriding DNS queries
 - A client that can connect to Bumper and talk to the robot over the Ecovacs protocol.
   - The "Ecovacs" or "Ecovacs Home" Android or iOS apps can be used if configured properly.